Tag Archives: Midnight Tide Publishing

 my review

 Honestly, I think this cover sets you up perfectly for what to expect in the book.
 It’s super cute.
 Both characters are believably in their early 20s and have been through some shit.
-But then they come together and heal each-others’ wounds.
-It’s adorable and feel good.
-The writing is clean and easy to write and the world is interesting.
+But then they come together and heal each other’s wounds.
+It’s adorable and feels good.
+The writing is clean and easy to write, and the world is interesting.

-I did think there were a few too-convenient characters changes toward the end, notably Arrik and the father.
-They are one way the whole book and then as soon as the plot requires it they had sudden, questionable changes in character.
-It was more striking with Arrik, but I think more come true photogalling with the father.
-Because it was so patently predictable.
+I did think there were a few too-convenient character changes toward the end, notably Arrik and the father.
+They are one way the whole book, and then as soon as the plot requires it, they have sudden, questionable changes in character.
+It was more striking with Arrik, but I think more galling with the father because it was so patently predictable.

-Additionally, but much smaller of an issue, Dolly is referred to as squishy and such more than once, which I took to mean she wasn’t thin.
-This I would appreciate, except that she’d had herself on a punishing ascetic diet for 50 weeks.
+Additionally, but a much smaller issue, Dolly is referred to as squishy more than once, which I took to mean she wasn’t thin.
+I would appreciate this, except that she’d been on a punishing ascetic diet for 50 weeks.
 I have a hard time thinking she’d have much squish left.

 All in all, however, I really enjoyed this and will be back for more of Quinn’s writing.